Does my student need to apply for financial aid every year?

 Where does my student eat?

-Students living on-campus eat most meals in the central dining hall, Dillin Commons.
-However, your student may buy snacks and drinks at other locations around campus, including O'Rileys Coffee Shop and the Observatory Convenience Store.
+Students living on-campus eat most meals in the central dining facility, Dillin Hall.
+However, your student may buy snacks and drinks at other locations around campus, including Starbucks and the Wildcat Express.

 I'm concerned that my student won't eat well.
 What kinds of food are served in Dillin Commons?

-While students make their own choices about what to eat, Linfield makes every effort to provide students with a wide variety of nutritional options, from salads to stir-fry to breakfast burritos.
+While students make their own choices about what to eat, Linfield makes every effort to provide students with a wide variety of nutritional options including, a salad bar with local seasonal produce, an international delights station, fresh pizza, sandwiches, soups, and more.
 Parents can help freshman understand what kinds of food fuel healthy minds and bodies.
-You can learn more about the menu at the Dillin Commons website.
+You can learn more about dining services at the Linfield Dining website.

 If my student lives on campus, is a meal plan required?

-For more information about meal plans, please visit Linfield Dining Services pages.
+For more FAQ's about meal plans, please visit Linfield Dining Services pages.

 Will someone help my student choose classes?